 It is vital to investigate this shift because the future of the workforce of tomorrow is increasingly female.
 Female breadwinners, though largely invisible, are more common than people anticipate and on the rise.
-Watch the short video clip below to see proof of this.
 Only two of the twelve job titles expected to grow between 2008 and 2018 are dominated by men: accountant and construction worker.

 In fact, the vast majority of job growth is in fields currently favoured by women, such as teaching, nursing, home health support and customer service.
 These fields are not as well paid as those previously dominated by men.
 However, it does indicate that the number of households with a female breadwinner will inevitably increase.

-The video below is from a recent event to launch my book “Female Breadwinners: How they Make Relationships Work and Why they are the Future of the Modern Workforce” which I wrote to get under the skin of what goes on for this growing group of women.
-To buy your signed copy, click here.
+I wrote “Female Breadwinners: How they Make Relationships Work and Why they are the Future of the Modern Workforce” to get under the skin of what goes on for this growing group of women.
+You can get your copy in our online shop.